Monitoring Proxmox VE with Grafana Stack on LXC

 Why Bother Monitoring Proxmox?

-• Disk failure / ZFS degraded (discovered when it’s too late)
+• Disk failure or ZFS degraded state

-• Backups silently failing (for weeks… ask me how I know)
+• Backups silently failing

-• Node goes down after an update (at 3am, naturally)
+• Node down after an update

 Design the monitoring system